seosgithub/cakery/README.md

 ## License

-dur is released under the MIT license.
+cakery is released under the MIT license.
 See LICENSE for details.